Functional magnetic resonance imaging: Forward inference

-Risks
+Health risks

 The most common risk to participants in an fMRI study is claustrophobia and there are reported risks for pregnant women to go through the scanning process.
 Scanning sessions also subject participants to loud high-pitched noises from Lorentz forces induced in the gradient coils by the rapidly switching current in the powerful static field.
 The gradient switching can also induce currents in the body causing nerve tingling.
 Implanted medical devices such as pacemakers could malfunction because of these currents.
 The radio-frequency field of the excitation coil may heat up the body, and this has to be monitored more carefully in those running a fever, the diabetic, and those with circulatory problems.
 Local burning from metal necklaces and other jewellery is also a risk.

 The strong static magnetic field can cause damage by pulling in nearby heavy metal objects converting them to projectiles.

 There is no proven risk of biological harm from even very powerful static magnetic fields.
 However, genotoxic (i.e., potentially carcinogenic) effects of MRI scanning have been demonstrated in vivo and in vitro, leading a recent review to recommend "a need for further studies and prudent use in order to avoid unnecessary examinations, according to the precautionary principle".
 In a comparison of genotoxic effects of MRI compared with those of CT scans, Knuuti et al. reported that even though the DNA damage detected after MRI was at a level comparable to that produced by scans using ionizing radiation (low-dose coronary CT angiography, nuclear imaging, and X-ray angiography), differences in the mechanism by which this damage takes place suggests that the cancer risk of MRI, if any, is unknown.